Clinical Trial Symposium

 Ellen van der Aar, PhD - Galapagos

-- Focus on transitioning of a preclinical into to clinical project
+- Focus on transitioning from a preclinical into a clinical project

-- Transitioning into a phase III project - one drug for all endotypes?
+- Design of a Phase II study – one drug for all endotypes?

 Discussion – is there a special endotype for ADAMTS inhibitors or does one size fit all?